Homemade French Velouté sauce (Recipe)

-A homemade velouté sauce recipe, with its rich chicken stock flavor makes a perfect pairing for poultry and potato dishes.
-With accompaniments, drinks and more.
+This homemade velouté sauce with its rich chicken stock flavor makes a perfect pairing for poultry and potato dishes.

 This Recipe includes